Software-Improvement-Group/sigridci/docs/capabilities/architecture-quality.md

 ## Exploring your system's as-is architecture

 The architecture explorer page visualizes your architecture.
-Not the architecture that was initially planned, not the to-be architecture, but the actual as-is architecture that was implemented.
+Not the architecture that was initially planned, not the to-be architecture, but the implemented as-is architecture.
 The information used to provide this view is extracted from your source code, your repository history, and your configuration.

 <img src="../images/aq-explorer.png" width="600" />